networknt/light-doc/content/en/tutorial/proxy/openapi-proxy.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In this second par of the tutorial, we are going to use OpenAPI 3.0 RESTful API as an example to show how to deployed the light-proxy and enable all sorts of middleware handlers through configurations.
+In this second part of the tutorial, we are going to use OpenAPI 3.0 RESTful API as an example to show how to deploy the light-proxy and enable all sorts of middleware handlers through configurations.
 We also explore standalone deployment and Docker deployment.

-With specification handler, security handler and validation handler change, you can easily update the configuration to make the same instance of light-proxy server work with OpenAPI 3.0 or GraphQL backend.
+With the specification handler, security handler, and validation handler change, you can easily update the configuration to make the same instance of light-proxy server work with OpenAPI 3.0 or GraphQL backend.
 The default configuration is for RESTful Swagger 2.0 or OpenAPI 3.0 backend as light-rest-4j middleware handlers are included in the package.

-To make it simple, we will build a backend service with light-rest-4j with a OpenAPI 3.0 specification file defined in [model-config][] repo.
-In real production environment, the backend service can be built with other Java framework or other languages like Nodejs, Go etc.
+To make it simple, we will build backend service with light-rest-4j with an OpenAPI 3.0 specification file defined in [model-config][] repo.
+In a real production environment, the backend service can be built with other Java frameworks or other languages like Nodejs, Go, etc.

 If you have an existing API backend up and running already, then you can continue.
 Otherwise, follow this [backend tutorial][] to create a backend service and start multiple instances.

 ## light-proxy configuration

 With the backend services ready, let's clone the light-proxy and make some configuration changes.

 ```
 cd ~/networknt
 git clone https://github.com/networknt/light-proxy.git
 ```

-By default, the light-proxy doesn't have any config files packaged into the src/main/resources/config folder as production deployment will have all the config files externalized.
+By default, the light-proxy doesn't have any config files packaged into the src/main/resources/config folder, as production deployment will have all the config files externalized.
 Now, let's copy the config files from src/test/resources/config and make some modifications.

 ```
 cd ~/networknt/light-proxy/src/main/resources